 Your best friend is in need of immediate medical care.
 Time is of the essence.
-You can take comfort in knowing that the emergency and critical care team of Animal Medical Hospital is here for you both.
+You can take comfort in knowing that the emergency and advanced care team of Animal Medical Hospital & 24 Hour Urgent Care is here for you.
 Our staff will provide your companion with state-of-the-art medical and surgical veterinary care, giving you the peace of mind that comes from knowing that your pet is in good hands.

-Animal Medical Hospital is open to receive walk-in emergencies 24 hours a day, 365 days a year.
+We are open to receive walk-in emergencies twenty-four hours a day, 365 days a year.
 We are staffed by veterinarians, veterinary nurses, and assistants dedicated to providing the highest quality emergency care during your visit.
-Our team receives continuing education throughout the year to provide the best possible care for your pet and our state-of-the-art technology, including digital radiographs, ultrasound, an in-house laboratory, and a dedicated ICU, help us diagnose and treat your pet as quickly as possible in these urgent times.
+Our team receives continuing education throughout the year to provide the best possible care for your pet.
+Our technology, including digital radiographs, ultrasound, an in-house laboratory, and a dedicated ICU help us diagnose and treat your pet as quickly as possible in these urgent times.

 Please note that these types of trauma usually require emergency medical attention and may threaten your pet’s life if not treated:

-Bleeding from any part of the body; blood in feces or urine
+- Bleeding: Bleeding from any part of the body, or blood in feces or urine.

 - Difficulty giving birth